Program educational objectives

 - An ability to use computer aided drafting and design software.

 - Create three dimensional solid models.

-SO 8.
-An ability to select, set up, and calibrate measurement tools and instrumentation.
+- An ability to select, set up, and calibrate measurement tools and instrumentation.

 - Select, set up, calibrate, and employ appropriate metrological tools.